Request a Demo Search

 • Allow volunteers to complete training on their own time by offering online training modules and videos.

-• Offer practical training tips and advice for scenarios volunteers may potentially encounter throughout their shift.
-For example, you might share best practices for interacting with kids or answering questions from community members.
+• Offer practical training tips and advice for scenarios volunteers may encounter throughout their shift.
+For example, share best practices for interacting with kids or answering questions from community members.

-• Acknowledge when a volunteer has successfully completed the training process so that they know they can begin signing up for shifts.
+• Acknowledge when volunteers successfully complete the training process so they can begin signing up for shifts.

 • Track where each volunteer is in the training process using your volunteer database so you don’t accidentally require them to repeat any exercises.